yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/11-adding-arrows/README.md

 Note

-Note that arrows indicate the direction of edges, but do not define them.
+Note that arrows indicate the direction of edges but do not define them.
 The actual direction in the graph model is determined by the source and target nodes of the edge.

 In this step, we want to give our edge style the ability to render arrows.
 To do this, we add two properties to define the arrows: one property for the arrow at the source node and another for the arrow at the target node.

 ```
 constructor(
-  public distance = 1,
+  distance = 1,
-  public sourceArrow: IArrow = IArrow.NONE,
+  sourceArrow: IArrow = IArrow.NONE,
-  public targetArrow: IArrow = IArrow.NONE
+  targetArrow: IArrow = IArrow.NONE
 ) {
   super()
+  this.distance = distance
+  this.sourceArrow = sourceArrow
+  this.targetArrow = targetArrow
 }
 ```